Who are we?

 - At St Mary's Anglican Church in Caulfield, our club members helped fund a build a new playground fence for the local community.

 - Our famous Caulfield Racecourse Run is a valuable community fun day that generates a lot of money to assist local schools, churches, sporting clubs, community groups and charities.

 - Partnering with our corporate sponsors BECK Property Group, we built a chicken run at Caulfield Junior College.

 - We have hosted and/or nominated a Youth Exchange student in nearly every year of our club's existence.

 In 1987, a number of members of the Rotary Club of Caulfield wished to establish a club that met in the evenings rather than lunchtime.
 The Rotary Club of Caulfield-Rosstown was born and chartered on 10th November 1987.

 Since 1987, the Club’s membership has grown to include male and female professional business people, dedicated to serve the local and international community on a voluntary basis and the intention, also, of sharing fellowship with a network of friend and colleagues within and outside the City of Glen Eira.

 Under the management of 25 presidents and a variety of officers and directors, the Club has become recognised within Rotary District 9800 for its many achievements, commitment to international goodwill and youth, and its major events.

-In every year, the Club has held its annual Business Persons Breakfast, a major community event at the City of Glen Eira Town Hall.
+The Club has held several Business Persons Breakfast, a major community event at the City of Glen Eira Town Hall.
 Over 200 guests regularly attend.

 The Club has committed itself locally to actively address community needs, including assisting the sick, the aged and young people; internationally to help provide school equipment to East Timor, computers to Brazil, medical supplies to Peru, and ShelterBoxes to disaster-recovery efforts.